GMizuno/cartola_project/docs/index.md

 # Cartola Project

-First of all this project is use to improve my skills in Data Engineering and Python.
-This porject try to extract data from API and create Data Lakehouse.
+First of all this project is used to improve my skills in Data Engineering and Python.
+This project try to extract data from API and create Data Lakehouse.

 In the beginning I will collect information about first division of brazilian national league at the year of 2022.